Lucile Marsh Murray: Critical perspectives

 In her 1924 book The Dance in Education, Marsh and her sister Agnes placed dance in the context of a physical education curriculum.
 In the introduction to The Dance in Education, the Marshes argued that: "If dancing is to be a great instrument of education, it must satisfy these requirements: (1) It must aid and maintain bodily growth and development.
 (2) It must interest the student and offer stimulus to the full extent of his maturity.
 (3) It must further social adjustment."

 Dance historian Thomas K. Hagood argues that Marsh's views on dance and physical education were progressive relative to her peers, writing in 2000 that Marsh's integration of dance as a fine art into physical education curricula "predicts and articulates a central, and thorny, point in the literature for dance for the next 30 years."

 During her tenure at the World, Marsh described herself as the most progressive of her peers.
-Conner highlights this issue by examining her and her peers Martin and Watkins' responses to Doris Humphrey's Water Study, a groundbreaking concert-length piece performed in silence to the rhythm of the dancers' breath.
+Historian Lynne Conner highlights this issue by examining her and her peers Martin and Watkins' responses to Doris Humphrey's Water Study, a groundbreaking concert-length piece performed in silence to the rhythm of the dancers' breath.
 Conner argues that Marsh's opinion on Water Study was the most favorable of her peers, "consistent with her stance as a proponent and practitioner of contemporary dance."

 In the mid-1930s, Marsh's National Dance League expressed strong opinions about the status of dance in the Federal Theatre Project.
 In June 1936, the National Dance League released a statement alleging that the New York branch of the FTP was "given over to modernistic dancing," arguing that "government funds should not be used to subsidize one small aspect of a field at the expense of all other branches of the profession."
 Historian Mark Franko argues that this criticism was a clear political statement, writing in 2002 that "the charge of unprofessionalism thinly veiled the graver charge of political radicalism."